starling021/ehtools/README.md

 From the next menu, the tools are broken down into major categories, with options for managing the installation of scripts.
 The options presented are:

-    1 - Wi-Fi tools (tools for attacking wireless networks).
+> 1) Wi-Fi tools (tools for attacking wireless networks).

+    INFO: Wi-Fi options this is tools for attacking wireless networks and network databases.

-    2 - Remote access (tools for getting remote access to other devices and remotely managing them).
+> 2) Remote access (tools for getting remote access to other devices and remotely managing them).

+    INFO: Remote access means tools for getting access to other devices and remotely managing them.

-    3 - Information gathering (collecting intelligence on people or website).
+> 3) Information gathering (collecting intelligence on people or website).

+    INFO: Information gathering tools, tools for collecting intelligence on peaple or website.

-    4 - Website tools (tools for exploiting or attacking sites).
+> 4) Website tools (tools for exploiting or attacking sites).

+    INFO: Website tools, tools for exploiting or attacking sites and network databases.

-    5 - Other (a miscellaneous collection of other hacking tools)
+> 5) Other (a miscellaneous collection of other hacking tools)

+    INFO: Other tools this is collection of miscellaneous hacking tools.

 You can also manage your installed tools by accessing option 6.
 To download Pupy, we'll go to option 2, which is remote access.
 Here, we will see a list of different tools for remote access, and we can select option 3 for Pupy.
-Here, we can see Pupy is not installed because it appears in red.

 # Why our Framework?